kirull1/videocloud/memory-bank/activeContext.md

 ## Notes
 - User profile management system is now fully implemented with proper validation and error handling
-- Custom avatar upload functionality is in place with fallback to generated avatars
+- Custom avatar upload functionality is now fixed and working correctly
 - Frontend has been enhanced with animations, better loading states, and improved error handling
 - Unit and E2E tests have been added for authentication and profile features
 - Next focus should be on video management features